eduardokota/eduardokota.github.io/README.md

 I'm learning (forgotten) Japanese to be able talk with relatives in Japan. trying to make the *(°Д°)*hard→easier*(^ω^)*.

-I like anime & draw as hobby (I'll put in pixiv and deviantart in near future).
+I like anime & draw as hobby.